 The original photo used by al-Andalus Media in their detailed statement and presentation of the attackers who carried out the operation called ‘Forey [into] Burkina Faso’

 Ahmed al-Fulani (al-Ansari) carries the name of his ethnic group Fulani as a nisba although without reference to any specific place or country.
 The Fulanis inhabit a vast area stretched across West Africa which makes it difficult to point out al-Fulani’s country of origin

 Fulani presence and movement in West Africa

 al-Battar al-Ansari’s name does not give any information about his origins although al-Battar is the name of the sword taken by the Prophet Muhammad as booty from the tribe Banu Qaynuqa.
-The information does not reveal if al-Battar is Tuareg, Moor or Arab, although it is worth noting that an audio recording was released in connection to the attack with one of the attackers ‘interviewed’ on sight and this person spoke arabic in a dialect close to Maghrebi dialects i.e. Moroccan Arabic
+The information does not reveal if al-Battar is Tuareg, Moor or Arab, although it is worth noting that an audio recording was released in connection to the attack with one of the attackers ‘interviewed’ on sight and this person spoke arabic in a dialect close to Maghrebi dialects such as Moroccan Arabic or Hassaniya.

 Abu Muhammad al-Buqali (al-Ansari)